TX, US · AI law tracker

 ActorObligationDeadlineSource

-deployerDisclose the use of artificial intelligence systems or algorithmic pricing systems for setting prices to avoid deceptive trade practices.
+deployerDisclose the use of artificial intelligence system or algorithmic pricing systems for setting of price to consumers.

 Subscriber only